Skip to content

 Our collections are designed in London and brought to life by craft communities in Madagascar and Vietnam, using a thoughtful mix of deadstock fabrics and responsibly sourced materials.
 This includes organic cottons, embroidery threads from the French heritage maker DMC, and fabrics from longstanding British names such as Liberty of London.

 Beyond the fabrics we use, we are mindful of waste at every stage of our supply chain.
 By working with deadstock fabrics, and taking a considered approach to packaging and logistics, we aim to reduce excess wherever possible.
-Our packaging is designed to be recyclable and responsibly produced and continually reviewed as we grow, reflecting the same care and intention that guide our making.
+Our packaging is designed to be recyclable and responsibly produced and is continually reviewed as we grow, reflecting the same care and intention that guide our making.